Learn Giving Up

 |

-greedy of photographers to go from monochrome to three channel color in
+photographers to go from monochrome to three channel color

-one step - lets catch up the missing step.
-For that matter, who
+in one step - lets catch up the missing step.
+For

-be pretty weird for these chickens to go outside and discover a whole
+Must be pretty weird for these chickens to go outside and

 |